diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 ## Physics

 I have been studying Physics for International Olympiads since 2023, and I will be participating in the UAE Physics Olympiad (UAEPhO) this fall.
-My favorite topic is Quantum Mechanics, and I am considering writing articles and blog posts on this subject.
-You can find it in the Writings tab of this site.
+My favorite topic is Quantum Mechanics, and I will be considering to writing articles and blog posts regarding this subject.
+You can find it on the Writings tab of this site.

 ## Mathematics